danijeljw/danijelj/source/_posts/2016-05-18-how-lucky-am-i-to-have-something-that-makes-saying-goodbye-so-hard.markdown

 The first being that this person might be scared of love and never experienced it properly before and they don't know what to do with these feelings.
 I should have recognised this and let them time to process this and take it slowly and thoughtfully.
 Yes, I'm well established in my principles and behaviours.
 I don't like to admit this, but I'm really not perfect.
 I'd like you to believe I was and write whole books on how to be a respectable person.

-> But who am I to instruct you ?
-I'm not !
+> But who am I to instruct you?
+I'm not!

 The second being this person seems to think the _ONLY_ reason I stay in Adelaide is because of them and I hate it here.